yoann-dufresne/sk7/README.md

 ## How to use the library

-All the library content is in a namespace named sk7.
+All the library content is in a namespace named sk7 (except Kff_scanner).

 ### Input